tgen/gvm/README.md

 I use gcc 5.1.
 Older versions create issues, newer ones probably won''t.

+To build, run:

 ```
 $ ./setup.sh
 $ make
 ```

 and hope nothing goes wrong.
+This will place an executable in the `prod` directory.

 ### Running

-Use your LumosVar `conf.yaml` here too.
-The executable will be placed in the `prod` directory.
+To run:

 ```
-$ prod/gvm conf.yaml <chromosome>
+$ ./prod/gvm conf.yaml <chromosome>
 ```

 This will generate the pos and exon files and name them as per the config file.

+Use the same config you use for LumosVar.

 ### Warning